HAMPTON ROADS CLOSURES ON WATER CROSSINGS, INTERSTATES AND OTHER NOTABLE DETOURS

 Monitor-Merrimac Memorial Bridge-Tunnel, I-664:

-· Single-lane closure southbound on June 3 from 9 a.m. to 3 p.m.
+· Full closure of the on-ramp from Market Street to I-264 west on June 11 from 9 p.m. to 4 a.m.

 I-64 Widening Segment III Project, York County:

-· Lane closures under flagger control on Lakeshead Drive at the I-64 overpass on June 1 and 4, from 8 a.m. to 3 p.m.
+· Lane closures under flagger control on Lakeshead Drive at the I-64 overpass intermittently throughout the week of June 8-12, from 8 a.m. to 3 p.m.

 · A consecutive, long-term lane closure under traffic signal control on Colonial Parkway at the I-64 overpass continues.